darklow/django-suit/README.rst

 Build Status
 ============

 Tested using Python: 3.8 and PyPy.
-Django: 3.2+ and Django Suit v2.1 alpha:
+Django: 3.2 and Django 4.0 and Django Suit v2.2